rust-rosetta/rust-rosetta/CONTRIBUTING.md

 #### Extra Credit ####

-In addition to preventing warnings, you can try running [`cargo clippy`](https://github.com/arcnmx/cargo-clippy) on your code. `clippy` provides many additional lints that can help prevent unidiomatic and inefficient code.
+In addition to preventing warnings, you can try running [`cargo clippy`](https://github.com/Manishearth/rust-clippy) on your code. `clippy` provides many additional lints that can help prevent unidiomatic and inefficient code.
+Install the subcommand with `cargo install clippy`.

-Note that currently `cargo clippy` does not support running on multiple targets.
-You will have to provide the `--bin` option to `cargo` to run the lints on your specific task.

 Certain lints are allowed or denied based on the presence of the `clippy` feature.
 So, you should invoke `cargo clippy` like so: